JoscoW/TaskX/README.md

    - `./taskx client create -d "Some Task"` creates a new task with the description "Some Task"
    - `./taskx client complete 3` marks the task with ID 3 as complete

+5. Configuration can be controlled with environment variables.
+The only variable at the moment is DB_ROOT_PASSWORD.
+A default value is used if not specified
+6. One way you can set the environment variable is by entering `export DB_ROOT_PASSWORD=yourpassword` in your terminal before running the CLI application